 What we seek in Carlyle District renters

-In Carlyle District, our team likes to work with good renters.
+In Carlyle District, our management staff likes to deal with reliable renters.
 Here are some of the traits we seek out.

 - A renter pays the rent when due every time.
 This means paying on or before the first, rather than at 5 pm on the 5th.